-We’ve talked about hunger before, and it’s powerful pull on children to satisfy the urge to eat.
+We’ve talked about appetite before, and it’s powerful pull on children to satisfy the urge to eat.
 But nailing down and satisfying a child’s hunger can be a struggle.
 Once you’ve identified hunger, how far do you go to meet it?

 Background on Fullness vs. Satisfaction

 Fullness is stomach-oriented, a physical feeling, but also has a psychological component.
 “We eat with our eyes, not with our stomach,” states Wansink.
 He references his research using bottomless bowls to illustrate how adults keep eating regardless of how full their stomachs may be.
 You can find more about this in his book, Mindless Eating.

 “We have found that if adults eat until they are satisfied, then overall, they eat 20% less than if they were eating until they were full.”

 Targeting satisfaction, rather than fullness, is a reasonable benchmark for how much to eat.
 Chances are, if you like the food you eat and eat a variety of foods, you’ll get closer to satisfaction, according to Wansink.
 But identifying and stopping at satisfaction is not so easy.
 As it turns out, children may be the model to look to for recognizing satisfaction.

 Kids’ eating is highly variable from meal to meal (especially the younger they are).
 Depending on their age and growth phase, their appetite may be lagging (toddlers) or it may be voracious (teens).
 And if you haven’t noticed, kids tend to eat in amounts that reflect their appetite.